Placenote/docs/docs/unity/tutorials/migrating-to-sdk-1-6-8.md

 SDK 1.6.8 includes a change that simplifies the SDK interface for Unity developers, to make is easier to get started with Placenote development.
 This change is a **rare breaking change** for Unity developers and we have included documentation below on how to update your app for 1.6.8.

 !!! warning
     This must only be done after you update your SDK to 1.6.8 or later.
-[Download the latest version of the SDK here](https://placenote.com/unitysample).
-You can find release notes on the [Placenote Unity github page](https://github.com/Placenote/PlacenoteSDK-Unity/releases).
+[Download the latest version of the SDK here](https://github.com/Placenote/PlacenoteSDK-Unity/releases/download/v1.6.12/PlacenoteSDK.unitypackage).
+You can find release notes on the <a href="https://github.com/Placenote/PlacenoteSDK-Unity/releases" target="_blank">Placenote Unity github page</a>.

 ## Migration Steps
 If you have built your project with an earlier version of Placenote, here are the steps to move your app to the latest Placenote version.